ogtomi/crypto_lib/docs/rsa.md

 This algorithm is an extension to the euclidean algorithm.
 It computes integers `x` and `y` such that:

 $ ax + by = gcd(a, b)$

+## Used libraries

+### GMP
+`The GNU Multiple Precision Arithmetic Library` is a free library for arbitrary precision arithmetic, operating on signed integers, rational numbers, and floating-point numbers.
+There is no practical limit to the precision except the ones implied by the available memory in the machine GMP runs on.